wilsonliaows/docs/connectors/slack/custom-oauth.md

 ![Event subscriptions](/assets/images/connectors/slack/event-subscriptions.gif)
 *Enabling event subscriptions*

 For a [new event trigger](/connectors/slack/triggers.md#new-event-trigger-real-time) to pick up events, your app needs to know where to send these events to.
-That's why it comes with a target URL, generated once you've entered an **Event name**.
+That's why it comes with a target URL.
+This Target URL is generated once you've entered an **Event name**.
 Once your app is sending events to your recipe's target URL, the recipe can take over and execute your recipe's actions.

 ### Subscribing to workspace events
 Slack provides an entire list of workspace events that you can subscribe to &mdash; any of these events can kick-start your recipes.